Project Cybersyn: System

 Algedonic feedback improved system adaptability and viability.
 If one level of control did not remedy a problem in a certain interval, the higher level was notified.
 The results were discussed in the operations room and a top-level plan was made.
 The network of telex machines, called 'Cybernet', was the first operational component of Cybersyn, and the only one regularly used by the Allende government.

 Beer proposed what was initially called Project Cyberstride, a system that would take in information and metrics from production centers like factories, process it on a central mainframe, and output predictions of future trends based on historical data.
 The software used Bayesian filtering and Bayesian control.
 It was fundamental written by British engineers of the Arthur Andersen consultancy company and implemented in Santiago with Chilean engineers of the National Company of Computation, ECOM.
 Cybersyn first ran on an IBM 360/50, but later was transferred to a less heavily used Burroughs 3500 mainframe.
 New research, however, suggests that the project's software suite always ran on ECOM's IBM 360/50 mainframe computer.

 The futuristic operations room was designed by a team led by the interface designer Gui Bonsiepe.
 It was furnished with 7 swivel chairs, considered the best for creativity.
 The chairs had buttons to control several large screens that projected data, and status panels that showed slides of preprepared graphs.
 The tulip chairs were similar in style to those in Star Trek, but the designers claimed no science fiction influence.

 The project is described in some detail in the second edition of Stafford Beer's books Brain of the Firm and Platform for Change.
 The latter book includes proposals for social innovations such as having representatives of diverse 'stakeholder' groups into the control center.

 A related development known as Project Cyberfolk, which Beer envisioned as an extension of Cybersyn but never realized, would allow citizens to send real-time feedback to the government about their level of satisfaction or dissatisfaction with policies announced on television.

-Next a rapid partial implementation started realization of the system vision.